peter-mcconnell/talos/README.md

 Adding custom functions to Talos is trivial.
 Place a shell file into your projects `.talos/cmds/` directory with the filename to match the desired command.
 In that file you should place a comment starting `# help: ` under the shebang indicating the help text you wish to display.
-For examle, lets say we wanted a "frog" function, we would add:
+For example, lets say we wanted a "frog" function, we would add:

 `./.talos/cmds/frog.sh`